Regulatory

 - Imported and stored at Bahía Las Minas, Charco Azul (Pacific) and Chiriquí Grande (Atlantic) — TPP pipeline crosses isthmus.

-- Does OilFlow screen listings against Panama regulations?
+- Does OilFlow screen counterparties against Panama regulations?